What’s happening…

 New to birding?
 Right outside your window is a great place to start.
 Here is a list of some of the most common backyard birds found around the country.

 Even if you’re an experienced birder, the list includes some fun facts about our most common—and beloved—feathered friends.
-Learn More These goldfinches showed up in April at our window feeder and are now regulars.
+Learn More These goldfinches showed up at our window feeder.

 BML magazines include: Birds & Blooms, National Geographic & Smithsonian to check out.
 Complete list in our Reading Room.